lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * Ack on Error:  A window is acknowledged only when the receiver detects some missing fragments.

-{{Fig-frag-mode}} give the definition for identifiers from these three modes.
+{{Fig-frag-mode}} shows the definition for identifiers from these three modes.

 ~~~~
   identity fragmentation-mode-base-type {